Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-snowflake-oauth.md

 OAUTH_USE_SECONDARY_ROLES = 'IMPLICIT';
 ```

-For the full query example, see [Create a security ingtegration](#create-a-security-integration).
+For the full query example, see [Create a security integration](#create-a-security-integration).
 </Expandable>